PaloAltoNetworks/panhandler/docs/metadata_configuration.rst

   Default input type for user input.
 Optional `allow_special_characters` if false will ensure only letters, digits, underscore, hyphens, and spaces are allowed in the input.
 Set to True to allow all special characters.
 Default is to allow special characters.
+Optional `attributes` allows forcing a minimum and/or maximum length of the entered value.

 .. code-block:: yaml